 This minor brings together economic, managerial, organizational and institutional knowledge about social entrepreneurship and gives you a thorough grounding in this new form of entrepreneurship and how to facilitate this.
 This knowledge can be of use as a future entrepreneur, as a policymaker, or as a co-designer of the entrepreneurship ecosystem.

-The core of this minor is provided by the Departments of Economics and Governance and Organization.
-They have the knowledge to teach you about social entrepreneurship because this form of entrepreneurship requires insights into (business) economic processes and dynamics in management and organization.
-In addition, the minor makes explicit use of the knowledge within the UU platform 'Bottom-up Initiatives for Societal Change', part of the overall research theme Institutions for Open Societies.
+The core of this minor is provided by the departments of Economics and Governance.
+They have the perfect knowledge to teach you about social entrepreneurship because this form of entrepreneurship requires insights into (business) economic processes and dynamics in management and organization.
+In addition, the minor makes explicit use of the knowledge available within the UU platform 'Bottom-up Initiatives for Societal Change', part of the UU's research program on social entrepreneurship.

 You can take the elements of this minor in any order.
 However, it is recommended that you complete elements 1 and 2 before starting elements 3 and 4

 You can click on each course number to read more on this course in the course catalogue.